TheNomadicPyre/LeetCode-Solutions/README.md

 # LeetCode-Solutions
 This is where I will be pushing all my completed LeetCode programs.
-The solutions are not guaranteed optimal, but I will be commenting the code to the greatest extent that I can
+The solutions are not guaranteed optimal, but I will be commenting the code to the greatest extent that I can.
+These solutions will be written in Python 3.9